Vincent5201/Synthesizer-practice/README.md

 * Run `gcc synth_rt.c -lwinmm -o synth_rt` and then run `./synth_rt`

 ## Problems
 In `synth_rt.c`, at the `printf("on %d ", note);` statement on line 616, I observed that when I hold down two keys and press a third one, the "on..." message is no longer output.
-Based on this, I suspect the issue lies within windows.h and mmsystem.h.
+Based on this, I suspect the issue lies within windows.h.